Sacroiliac Joint Pain Center

-In a study of low back pain, sacroiliac joint dysfunction was prevalent in 13% to 18% of patients.1 Sadly, many patients with SI joint pain may spend months or years without a correct diagnosis.
+In a study of low back pain, sacroiliac joint dysfunction was found in upwards of 30% of partients.1 Sadly, many patients with SI joint pain may spend months or years without a correct diagnosis.
 That’s because sacroiliac joint dysfunction is sometimes difficult to diagnose.
 Since the SI joints are so close to the hip bones and lumbar spine (low back), it’s common for SI joint dysfunction to be mistaken for other causes of low back pain, such as a herniated or bulging disc.

 Symptoms of Sacroiliac Joint Dysfunction

 If you have low back pain, it can be extremely difficult for your doctor to determine the exact source of your pain at first.
 However, there are a few key symptoms of sacroiliac joint dysfunction you should know.
 The main symptom of sacroiliac joint dysfunction is low back pain.
 But SI joint dysfunction can also cause pain in your hips, buttocks, thighs, or groin.
 Sometimes, SI joint pain can be so severe that just pressing on the area hurts.

 - Pain while doing daily activities, such as climbing stairs or getting up from a chair

 - Pain that is aggravated by standing or walking for long periods of time, but that improves when lying down

 - Stiffness or burning sensations in your pelvis

 Different conditions can cause SI joint dysfunction.
 The most common include: